List of awards and nominations received by Bruno Mars

 Mars's second studio album, Unorthodox Jukebox (2012) earned the singer four nominations at the 56th Annual Grammy Awards, with two of its singles, "Locked Out of Heaven", and "When I Was Your Man", being nominated for Record of the Year and Best Pop Solo Performance, respectively.
 The album won Best Pop Vocal Album at the ceremony and was also recognized with a Juno Award.
-In addition, Mars won two consecutive International Artist of the Year at the 2013 and 2014 NRJ Music Awards.
-In 2014, he won an International Male Solo Artist at the 2014 BRIT Awards and collaborated on Mark Ronson's single "Uptown Funk".
+In 2014, Mars collaborated on Mark Ronson's single "Uptown Funk".
 The song won the Brit Award for Single of the Year, Song of the Year at the Soul Train Music Awards, International Work of the Year at the APRA Music Awards and two Grammy awards – Record of the Year and Best Pop Duo/Group Performance.
-In 2017, Mars earned Innovator Award at the iHeartRadio Music Awards and for his work on Adele's third studio album, 25 (2015), he received a Grammy Award for Album of the Year at the 59th Annual Grammy Awards.
+In 2016 Mars received NRJ Artist of Honor at the NRJ Music Awards and received a Grammy Award for Album of the Year at the 59th Annual Grammy Awards for his work on Adele's third studio album, 25 (2015).

+In 2017, Mars earned Innovator Award at the iHeartRadio Music Awards and Visionary Award at the Teen Choice Awards.
 Mars's third studio album, 24K Magic (2016), earned him seven awards at the 2017 American Music Awards, including Artist of the Year, two for his single "That's What I Like" and other two for his album 24K Magic.
-He also won Album/Mixtape of the Year at the 2017 Soul Train Music Awards, in addition to winning four other awards.
 In 2018, the album won Grammy Awards for Album of the Year and Best R&B Album, the single "24K Magic" received Record of the Year, while "That's What I Like" earned Song of the Year, Best R&B Performance and Best R&B Song.
+The album was supported by the 24K Magic World Tour, which was awarded Top R&B Tour by the Billboard Music Awards Tour and Tour/Event Sound Production by the TEC Awards.